root-project/root/README/ReleaseNotes/v608/index.md

 * When painting a `TH3` as 3D boxes, `TMarker3DBox` ignored the max and min values specified by `SetMaximum()` and `SetMinimum()`.

+## New histogram drawing options

+* COL2 is a new rendering technique providing potential performance improvements compared to the standard COL option.
+The performance comparison of the COL2 to the COL option depends on the histogram and the size of the rendering region in the current pad.
+In general, a small (approx. less than 100 bins per axis), parsely populated TH2 will render faster with the COL option.

+  However, for larger histograms (approx. more than 100 bins per axis) that are not sparse, the COL2 option will provide up to 20 times performance improvements.
+  For example, a 1000x1000 bin TH2 that is not sparse will render an order of magnitude faster with the COL2 option.

+  The COL2 option will also scale its performance based on the size of the pixmap the histogram image is being rendered into.
+It also is much better optimized for sessions where the user is forwarding X11 windows through an `ssh` connection.

+  For the most part, the COL2 and COLZ2 options are a drop in replacement to the COL and COLZ options.
+There is one major difference and that concerns the treatment of bins with zero content.
+The COL2 and COLZ2 options color these bins the color of zero.

+  This has been implemented by Jeromy Tompkins <Tompkins@nscl.msu.edu>

 ## Geometry Libraries